1 Summary

 As you know, continuous integration consists of many operations, such as capturing code, running tests, logging in to remote servers, publishing to third-party services, and so on.
 GitHub calls these operations as Actions.
 Many operations are similar in different projects and can be shared.
 GitHub noticed this and came up with a wonderful idea to allow developers to write each operation as an independent script file and store it in the code repository so that other developers can reference it.
 If you need an action, you don't have to write a complex script by yourself.
 You can directly reference the action written by others.
 The whole continuous integration process becomes a combination of actions.
 This is the most special part of GitHub Actions.

-GitHub provides a Github Action Market for developers, we can find the GitHub Action we want from this market and configure it into the workflow of the repository to realize automatic operation.
+of the repository to realize automatic operation.
 Of course, the GitHub Action that this market can provide is limited.
 In some cases, we can't find a GitHub Action that can meet our needs.
 I will also teach you how to write GitHub Action by yourself later in this blog.

 2 Some terms